ermas3/Traffic-Modeling/README.md

 ## How to use

 ## Report
 A report has been written based on the findings made by running a series of simulations of the model.
+The report focuses on investigating how car density and number of lanes affect the flow rate on the highway.
+The PDF, data and figures are all found in the [report](./report/) directory.